Xilinx/Vitis-AI/alveo/apps/yolo/README.md

 ## Getting COCO 2014 validation set and labels
 COCO validation set is large (>40K images and >6 GB in size), so each step below could be slow depending upon your network.

+> **Note:** User is responsible for the use of the downloaded content and compliance with any copyright licenses.

 ```sh
 cd $VAI_ALVEO_ROOT/apps/yolo
 python -m ck pull repo:ck-env